JrVerbiest/Gait-Stride-Length-Estimation-Embedded-Machine-Learning/README.md

 # Gait Stride Length Estimation - Embedded Machine Learning

-**!!IMPORTANT!!
-This repo is under construction and will be updated regularly.**
+<span style="color:red">**!!IMPORTANT!!** This repo is **under construction** and will be updated regularly.</span>.

 ## Gait Stride Length Estimation

 Spatiotemporal gait parameters, e.g., gait stride length, are measurements from gait analysis.
 Today, different solutions are available for gait assessment outside the laboratory, specifically for spatiotemporal gait parameters.
 Such solutions are wearable devices that comprise an inertial measurement unit, IMU and a microcontroller, MCU.
 However, these existing wearable devices are resource constrained.
 They contain a processing unit with limited processing and memory capabilities, which limit the use of machine learning to estimate spatiotemporal gait parameters directly on the device.
 The solution is embedded machine learning or tiny machine learning (tinyML™).

-The Machine Learning at the Extreme Edge ([ML@E2dge](https://mlate2dge.github.io)) project mainly focuses on estimating the gait stride length.
-This repo is related to the project and contains a collection of (template) Jupyter Notebooks and Python scripts primarily.
+This repo  contains a collection of (template) Jupyter Notebooks and Python scripts.
+It is related to the project Machine Learning at the Extreme Edge ([ML@E2dge](https://mlate2dge.github.io)).

+Machine Learning at the Extreme Edge (ML@E2dge) looks at how we can apply machine learning in the development of accurate, energy-efficient, and intelligent (wireless) (battery-powered) devices.

 ## Datasets